OSGeo/PROJ/docs/source/operations/projections/ob_tran.rst

 .. option:: +o_lat_p=<latitude>

-    Latitude of new pole for oblique projection.
+    Latitude of the North pole of the unrotated source CRS, expressed in the rotated geographic CRS.

 .. option:: +o_lon_p=<longitude>

-    Longitude of new pole for oblique projection.
+    Longitude of the North pole of the unrotated source CRS, expressed in the rotated geographic CRS.

 Rotate about point
 ................................................................................